9 most pet-friendly airlines in America

 If flying to or from Jamaica, the Cayman Islands, or St. Lucia, JetBlue says “You are urged to begin the import process at least 30 days prior to travel to prepare your dog or cat to travel.”
 Head to this page for the pertinent links.

 Types of pets allowed: Cats and dogs if flying within the contiguous 48 U.S. states, San Juan, and Puerto Rico

 More need-to-knows: If you’re looking for easy, hassle-free pet travel within the U.S., you can book a flight on Allegiant.
 They do not require any health certificates, and you can reserve your pet’s spot at the same time you book your own plane ticket online!
 In other words, there is no need to make a separate phone call for your pet.

-More need-to-knows: Frontier Airlines is a great choice if you are looking to fly with unique pets in the cabin.
-While Frontier does not specifically require a health certificate for your pet, you may need one depending on the state you will be flying to.
+More need-to-knows: While Frontier does not specifically require a health certificate for your pet, you may need one depending on the state you will be flying to.
 If you will be traveling internationally, however, you will definitely need a health certificate.

-Types of pets allowed: Dogs, cats, rabbits, and household birds in the cabin.
+Types of pets allowed: Dogs, cats (both at least eight weeks old), rabbits, and household birds in the cabin.
 Dogs, cats, ferrets, guinea pigs, hamsters, household birds, non-poisonous reptiles, pot bellied pigs, rabbits, and tropical fish as cargo.